Family Law - Divorce

-The summons and complaint must be "served," that is, personally delivered, to your spouse in order to notify him or her of the divorce action.
-But this personal service can be done in many ways.
+The summons and complaint must be "served," that is, personally delivered, to your spouse to notify them of the divorce action.
+This personal service can be done in many ways.
 For example, if your spouse wishes, the documents may be hand-delivered or mailed and your spouse may sign an "admission of service."
-The admission of service simply states that your spouse admits he or she received the divorce papers, not that he or she agrees with their contents.
+The admission of service simply states that your spouse admits they received the divorce papers, not that they agree with their contents.
 This will save the expense of having the papers served by a sheriff or process server.
-If your spouse is not agreeable to signing the admission of service, then the sheriff or a qualified process server will personally deliver the documents to your spouse where he or she resides and proof of service is filed with the court.
+If your spouse is not agreeable to signing the admission of service, then the sheriff or a qualified process server will personally deliver the documents to your spouse where they live and proof of service is filed with the court.

 If your spouse cannot be found through diligent efforts, your spouse may be served by publication in a newspaper in the area of your spouse’s last known residence.
 However, every effort should be made to locate your spouse personally before resorting to this method of service.
 Your spouse has thirty (30) days from the date of the service to file a formal written answer with the court.
 Filing an answer means your spouse is contesting such things as the divorce, child custody, child support, spousal support or division of assets or debts.

 Is there a waiting period?

-Yes, in both a contested and uncontested divorce, you must wait sixty (60) days after service of the summons and complaint before you can finalize the divorce.
-If the parties have reached an amicable resolution, settlement documents may be signed before the expiration of the 60 days, but the court will not enter the judgment and decree of divorce until the 61st day.
+Yes, in both a contested and uncontested divorce, you must wait sixty (60) days after service of the summons and complaint before you can complete the divorce.
+If the parties have reached an amicable resolution, settlement documents may be signed before the end of the 60 days, but the court will not enter the judgment and decree of divorce until the 61st day.